YOUR BIG DAY

 I also love to take advantage of the chilled out vibe in-between your meal and evening guests arriving to capture more casual group shots.
 At this point everyone has been well fed and had a couple of drinks so it’s easier to get some fun shots of all your favourite people larking about.

 I figure out all the best spots beforehand and we’ll head out for 30 minutes before your wedding breakfast and another 20 minutes or so for an early evening round of shots.
 Hopefully we’ll be blessed with an awesome sunset.
 This gives you a varied set of couple photos making the most of different lighting conditions and your venue.

 I always have a plan of action (including creative ideas for wet weather) but I also find some of the most honest wedding shots happen spontaneously.
 It could be something you guys do without thinking or an idea that I come up with on the spot.

-After all the time spent creating a unique wedding I know how important it is to capture all the details on your big day.
+After all the time spent creating a unique wedding I know how important it is to capture all the details big and small.
 With the average couple spending months of their life organising their wedding packed full of personal touches, from styling their wedding with flowers and decorations to the car and venue itself.
 Nothing will be overlooked.

 Let’s get the party started and dance the night away!
 By this point all your guests will be thoroughly relaxed, allowing for some great off-the-cuff shots.
 During this time I will capture the cutting of the cake, first dance and your dad strutting his stuff on the dance floor.
 I generally hang around for an hour or so after the first dance ensuring that I’ve covered a decent amount of the evening proceedings and capturing any dance floor shenanigans.